 When a villain can successfully turn society’s loyalty from hero to villain and shift their perspective from what is good to what is evil without them even knowing it, that is a level of deception and manipulation worth fearing.

 Remember, few villains ever announce themselves as villains.
 They hide in the shadows and use smoke and mirrors to mask their true intentions.
 In Mysterio’s case, he’s just using the most powerful weapons of deception available, our modern media.

 We can only hope Mysterio fooled us again by faking his own death because he’s too good of a villain to exit stage right after just one movie.
-It’s certainly not beyond the master illusionist to deceive SHIELD and Stark tech with another illusion.
+It’s certainly not beyond the master illusionist to deceive SHIELD and Stark tech with another trick.

 Perhaps with Vulture and Mysterio still in the mix, we might get to see an MCU version of the Sinister Six.
-I would personally lose my mind to see Peter Dinklage as Doctor Octopus leading a team up of Vulture (Michael Keaton) Mysterio (Jake Gyllenhaal), Kraven the Hunter (Manu Bennet), Sandman (Rory McCann), and Electro (Domnhall Gleeson).
+I would personally lose my mind to see Peter Dinklage or Mark Hammil as Doctor Octopus leading a team up of Vulture (Michael Keaton) Mysterio (Jake Gyllenhaal), Kraven the Hunter (Manu Bennet), Sandman (Rory McCann), and Electro (Domnhall Gleeson).

 Mysterio was the perfect choice for the Spider-Man sequel, and Jake Gyllenhaal was a brilliant casting decision.
 Nicely done, Marvel.
 You really thought this one through and introduced a terrific, timely, and terrifying villain for where the world and MCU are right now.
 We only hope you have more in the tank because we’re ready for the new era of heroes and villains... real ones next.